LCD and Viewfinder

 GM1 doesn't have a viewfinder and no option for external viewfinder.
 Lack of a viewfinder can be problematic especially under strong light where visibility of LCD screens goes down dramatically.
-If you need a Mirrorless camera with a built-in viewfinder in a similar price range, consider Canon EOS RP (Compare) or Fujifilm X-H1 (Compare).
+If you need a Mirrorless camera with a built-in viewfinder in a similar price range, consider Sony Alpha A7 II (Compare) or Canon EOS RP (Compare).
 If the price is not an issue, take a look at our Top Rated Cameras with Viewfinders.

 Max Shutter speed

 Panasonic GM1 can shoot continuously at max speed of 5 fps

 and has max shutter speed of 1/500 sec

 .
 GM1 also has an electronic shutter which can shoot silently at max speed of 1/16000s